moondly/foglab/README.md

     ```
 1. Create the lab config folder and apply it
     ```
-    foglab lab -n 2 -a
+    fogctl lab -n 2 -a

     # >> Check the changes and type "yes" when requested

     Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
     ```
     This will create a file called `lab.tf` used by terraform to deploy the machines.
-Type `foglab lab -h` to check all options.
+Type `fogctl lab -h` to check all options.

     NOTE: The machine names are defined using this pattern: `<labname>[01-99]`.
 Ex: mylab01, mylab02, ...
 1. List the current machine status:
     ```
-    foglab lab -l
+    fogctl lab -l
     ```
-You can manually edit the `lab.tf` file and apply using `foglab lab -a`
+You can manually edit the `lab.tf` file and apply using `fogctl lab -a`
 #### Change the number of machines but do not apply automatically
 1. Make sure you are inside your lab:
     ```